-In what has been an inspiring competition, the Lionesses have not only enjoyed success; they have showcased the opportunities available to women across football and what can be achieved with dedication.
+In what has been a thrilling Women’s World Cup, the Lionesses have continued to showcase the opportunities available to women across football and what can be achieved with dedication.

-The profile the competition has provided to women’s football has been excellent – and if you’re one of the many girls or women that have been inspired by England or the Women’s EURO 2022 competition, there’s never been a better time to get involved in the game.
+The profile the competition has provided to women’s football has been excellent – and if you’re one of the many girls or women that have been inspired by England or the Women’s World Cup competition, there’s never been a better time to get involved in the game.

 London FA has a huge number of opportunities on offer to females of all ages looking to get involved in football locally, across all areas.